codatio/codat-docs/docs/expenses/config-and-categorize.md

 ### Accounts

-The `accounts` array includes the [general ledger accounts](/sync-for-expenses-api#/schemas/Account) which have been pulled from the SMB customer's accounting software.
+The `accounts` array includes the [general ledger accounts](/sync-for-expenses-api#/schemas/Account) which have been read from the SMB customer's accounting software.

 * The `name` is what they labelled the account in the software, so you can display this to your end user.
 * `validTransactionTypes` tells you which transaction types are accepted by the account.
 This prevents validation issues, such as a customer accidentally trying to reconcile an expense to an income account.